ebowers-ucsc/R-lab-documents/Assignment1_Emily_Bowers.md

 format(object.size(NHIS_2007_RData),units="KB")
 print("NHIS_2007_RData is 188.5 KB")
-print("The csv and the .RData files are the smallest")
+print("The csv and the .RData files are the smallest") print("The variability in the data is because the different programs save the files with a different number of characters.
+Some use more characters to accomplish the same things.")

 #Question 3, typeof and class of the .rdata
 typeof(NHIS_2007_RData)